Shark Navigator Vacuums Review

 Shark Navigator Comparison Table

 At this time, the Navigator Series does not have a vacuum that comes with the DuoClean feature.
-That’s an obvious next step if Shark wants to continue advancing the Navigator vacuums to catch up with the rest of their upright and stick vacuums.
+That’s an obvious next step if Shark wants to continue advancing the Navigator vacuums to catch up with the rest of their stick and upright vacuums.

 The NV70 model is still featured on Shark’s Upright vacuums page and has the largest dustbin capacity.
-Being an older model, it lacks the latest features but is still a good choice if you primarily vacuum carpet and want to cover a large area without having to empty the dustbin.
+Being an older model, it lacks the latest features and simply doesn’t perform as well as the Zero-M or DuoClean vacuums when it comes to picking up large debris (e.g. dog food) or very fine dust on hardwood floors.

 Also, all the dustbin capacity numbers we show are up to the Fill Line, unless otherwise stated.
 Sometimes you’ll see the total volume of the dustbin quoted instead, but if the entire volume is considered usable, then why bother putting a Fill Line in the first place?